solderspot/WallieBot/WallBot_v3/README.md

 One of the ways I tested the controller logic was to simulate a left/right motor imbalance using software.
 I added an LMotoGain variable that was used to modify the power setting of the left motor.
 So while the bot thinks it is setting the left and right motors to the same power level, in actual fact they are different.

 	// PID - use this make the left motor more
-	// powerful or less pwerful than the right motor.
+	// powerful or less powerful than the right motor.
 	// Value is as a percentage, i.e. 110 means left
 	// motor will be 10% faster than the right.
 90
 	// would mean the left motor is 10% slower